klippa-app/UiPath-Klippa-OCR-API/README.md

 # UiPath-Klippa-OCR-API

+:rocket: *Create smart document processes in UiPath using the Klippa OCR API* :rocket:

 **The source code of the UiPath Klippa OCR component to do document parsing directly from UiPath.**

 ## About Klippa